 Any visitor to Brazil should try or at least watch Capoeria dancing.
 It originates from the time of slave ships from Africa when shackled slaves danced to keep their sanity and to live.
 It looks like a cross between martial arts and synchronised acrobatics done to the sound of drum beat.

-Brazilians are particularly gripped with sport; excitement has reached fever pitch with the world cup football in 2014 followed by the Olympics in 2016.
+Brazilians are particularly gripped with sport.
 Children wearing football clothing is a common sight across Brazil as is street football.
 If you are not a football fan, do not worry but do read up on what your national team is doing as you are bound to be asked!
 If you love sport, volunteer as a sports coach in Brazil.

 We have a number of volunteer opportunities in Brazil.
 Oyster sends volunteers to the Sao Paulo area of Brazil.
-It has proved a popular choice for anyone with a good rapport with young people as well as a willingness to learn Portuguese.
+Volunteering in Brazil has proved a popular choice for anyone with a good rapport with young people as well as a willingness to learn Portuguese.
 Fortunately the full immersion in Portuguese and one-to-one lessons you get make life as a volunteer in Brazil less daunting.